iwakoscott/react-router-workshop/README.md

 1. Refactor `Add` component to include a `form` to add new ideas.
 2. Build out a helper function to handle `form` submissions.
-3. Pass the `handleAddIdea` API to the `Add` component using the `render` prop to be used as a callback function to be called inside of the `onSubmit` handler for the `form`.
+3. Pass the API method - `handleAddIdea` to the `Add` component using the `render` prop, and invoke it inside the `form`'s `onSubmit` handler.
-4. Find a way to send the user to `/` i.e. the homepage after the user submits the `form`.
-5. Refactor the `Home` component to show the ideas as an ordered list of `Link` components that take the user to the idea's voting page.
+4. Refactor the `Home` component to show the ideas as an ordered list of `Link` components that take the user to the idea's voting page.